 Start a file for brochures and admission materials.
-Another good way to keep organized is to conduct a college search by state or a college search by major.
+Another good way to keep organized is to conduct a college search by state, major, school size, or other factors.
 Keep your results recorded, and see where they match to give you some good ideas.
 A good college search is an organized college search!

 Fill your date book

 Figure out when you’ll be taking admission tests or CLEP exams and mark them on your calendar.
 As you begin your preparation, take a practice test — it’ll help you figure out what to study.

 There are millions of scholarships and students returning to college qualify for many of them.
 From local organizations to online searches, look everywhere and apply!

 Early fall: Preparation is key for tests and applications

 When filling out college applications, many returning students draw a blank when asked about their accomplishments.
 Think about what you’ve done, in and out of the classroom.
 This can be the source of a compelling admission essay down the road.

 Whatever combination of tests you’re taking, make sure you’re ready.
 There’s plenty of test prep info out there to get you as prepared as possible.
 Study as much as possible, but relax the night before.